spodermees/Project-7-8/documentatie/onderzoek/eigenonderzoek/Experimenteelonderzoek/experimentalresearch.md

 2. Calculate the average difference between the measuring tape and the sensor.

 ## Test Setup
-The software has some settings.
-The folowing settings ware used.
+The sensor software was configured with the following settings.
 ```json
 {
   "start_m": 0.25,